Blog

 Consider compression stockings: These gentle aids reduce blood pooling in your legs.
 Talk to your doctor about trying them, especially if you notice frequent spikes.

 Monitor in different positions: Check your blood pressure lying down, sitting, and standing to spot patterns.
-For personalized tracking and insights, digital tools like FitPressure offer an easy way to log readings and get tailored advice on managing postural changes.

 Incorporate lifestyle boosts: Regular, gentle exercise and a heart-healthy diet can improve artery flexibility and nervous system function.
 If needed, your doctor might suggest medications like midodrine to support blood vessel tone, but always under supervision.